NixOS/nix.dev/source/anti-patterns/language.md

 - combining with overriding logic such as `overrideAttrs` function in nixpkgs has a surprising behaviour of not overriding every reference.

-A better way is to use simpler but more verbose `let .. in`:
+A better way is to use `let ... in`:

 ```nix
 let